coenmooij/transport-ui/README.md

 ## Introduction

-This app was created as a code assignment with a time constraint.
+This app was created as a code assignment with a time constraint of 6-8 hours.

 The general steps I took are: